YingVickyCao/PictureInPicture/doc/Picture-in-picture.md

     }
 ```

-# 4 QA: Can support other color icon instead of white icon ?
+# 4 Q: Can support other color icon instead of white icon ?

-Only support white.
+A : Only support white.
 If set not white icon, displayed as white icon,too.

-# 5 QA: Activity is still in Recent after invoked onDestroy()?
+# 5 Q: Activity is still in Recent after invoked onDestroy()?

+How to reproduce?
-Q : First Activity -> MovieActivity, MovieActivity=> PIP Mode => MovieActivity, Click Close button to destroy MovieActivity. but MovieActivity is still in Recent after invoked onDestroy().
+First Activity -> MovieActivity.
+MovieActivity=> PIP Mode => MovieActivity, Click Close button to destroy MovieActivity.
+but MovieActivity is still in Recent after invoked onDestroy().

 A : `android:autoRemoveFromRecents="true"`